-In terms of segments, with a show like this and Cake, not every segment is going to be a winner.
-Sure, some segments were just straight fire, especially if they had some good musical backing.
-There were also a couple of segments in Off the Air S1 that I just wasn’t vibing with at all, either because I found them uninspiring or because they creeped me out more than they made me laugh.
-That said, for the most part, I thought the segments were fine.
+In terms of segments, with a show like this and Cake (a similar new show of FXX that I’ve been watching), not every segment is going to be a winner.
+Some segments were just straight fire, especially if they had some good musical backing.
+There were also segments in Off the Air S1 that I just wasn’t vibing with at all, either because I found them uninspiring or because they creeped me out more than they made me laugh.
+That said, I thought the segments were fine on the whole.

 Look at Animals for an example.
 The two best segments were 2D animated music videos that both featured lots of bright and vivid colors and involves a lot of psychedelic imagery melding into different things in a constant loop of creation and destruction.
 Granted, this gets better later on, especially with Dance.
 That said it’s something that Off the Air never fully gets away from.

 What about the runtime?